-Article VII: Local Associations
+■ Article VII: Local Associations

 SECTION 1.
 Local association membership groups may, upon application and approval by the NSEA Board of Directors, be chartered as affiliated local education associations.
-Chartered local associations shall be continuous unless the charter is revoked by the NSEA Board of Directors.
+Chartered local associations shall be continuous unless the charter is revoked by the NSEA Board of Directors or the local association terminates its affiliation with the NSEA and the National Education Association as provided by these Bylaws.